CFTC's Sommers says no conclusions yet on MF Global

-WASHINGTON (Reuters) - The futures regulator has the power to go after top executives who “aid and abet” violations by their companies, said Jill Sommers, who is heading up the Commodity Futures Trading Commission’s probe into bankrupt brokerage MF Global.
+WASHINGTON, April 24 (Reuters) - The U.S. futures regulator has the power to go after top executives who “aid and abet” violations by their companies, said Jill Sommers, who is heading up the Commodity Futures Trading Commission’s probe into bankrupt brokerage MF Global.

 Sommers, a Republican CFTC commissioner, was careful to say in congressional testimony prepared for delivery on Tuesday that her comments did not mean the CFTC had reached any conclusions as it probes why more than an estimated $1 billion dollars of customer money is missing.